Compare Car Insurance Quotes in Real-Time and Save.

 Quick Answers

-• Purchasing cryptocurrency with your own funds via a debit card or bank transfer does not directly impact your credit score, as these transactions are not reported to credit bureaus.
+• Buying crypto directly with your own funds won't touch your credit score, as exchanges don't report these transactions to credit bureaus.

-• Using a credit card for crypto purchases can negatively affect your score by increasing your credit utilization ratio, a key factor in credit calculations.
+• Charging crypto purchases to a credit card can indirectly harm your score by increasing your credit utilization or being flagged as a high-interest cash advance.

 More: